microsoft/azure_arc/azure_jumpstart_ag/physical/README.md

         }  spnClientID        = ""
     ```

 2. Open a Powershell Windows (with Admin rights) and execute the physical_deployment.ps1 file.

-Note: the physical_agora_params.psd1 and the physical_deployment.ps1 file must be in the same directory.
+   > __NOTE: The physical_agora_params.psd1 and the physical_deployment.ps1 file must be in the same directory..__

  ```shell
     ./physical_deployment.ps1